-Which IP addresses do you want to use for the SNAT pool?
+1).
+What are the IP addresses you want to use for the SNAT pool?
 Specify one otherwise unused IP address for every 64,000 concurrent connections you expect, or fraction thereof.
-Click Add for additional rows.
+Click Add for more rows.
 Do not use any self IP addresses on the BIG-IP system.

-• Select a SNAT poo/
+Select a SNAT pool